In a single year, the OpenPower Foundation has achieved the impossible: it has managed to make IBM’s venerable Power architecture exciting.

 But it’s not just IBM that has followed the trend: AMD sold off its foundries to the Emirate of Abu Dhabi (to become GlobalFoundries) five years before IBM did the same; Nvidia is now licensing its designs to OEMs the same way ARM does.

 “What ARM has done to the mobile space we fully intend to do to the server space – creating that open ecosystem.
 We are much more focused on the system level innovation, rather than chip design.
-But the core business model around chip licensing – it’s modelled after ARM.”
+But the core business model around chip licensing – it’s modeled after ARM.”

 Despite proclamations of mutual respect, the fact that both are developing low-power chips based on the RISC (Reduced Instruction Set Computing) architecture – an alternative to the dominant x86 instruction set backed by Intel - means that inevitably, the titans will clash.